freedomvictory/vim-editor-tutorial/common_operation.md

 | cb            | like `db`,   ~~~~~~~~~~~~~~~~          |
 | c4l           | like `d4l`,  ~~~~~~~~~~~~~~~~          |
 | cc            | like `dd`,   ~~~~~~~~~~~~~~~~          |

+- `a` : behind the cursor, into insert mode
+- `A` : behind this line ending, into ....
+- `I` : before this line head, into .....
+- `o` : crate a new line on the bottom of the cursor , and into ....
+- `O` : create a new line on the top of the cursor , and into ....
+- `gi`: move the position that exit last , and into ...
+- `C` : delete the current cursor right words , and into ...
+- `S` : delete the current line , and into ...
+- `s` : delete the character , and into ...

 ### undo and repeat